augustusnaz/laravel-google-merchant-api/README.md

 }
 ```

-For the setting custom Product contents (`customAttributes`), you're better off using the `custom()` method.
+For setting custom Product contents (`customAttributes`), you're probably better off using the `custom()` method.
 Likewise for `availabilityDate` use the `availabilityUntil()` method.

 **With Events & Listeners**:

-The provided event and listener can be setup such when your application creates of updates a model, the product content is automatically inserted.
+The provided event and listener can be setup such that when your application creates or updates a model, the product content is automatically inserted.

 To set this up, add the following snippet to your eloquent mode.
 The `product` variable can be a model or an array.